Roope Hintz: Dallas Stars

 Hintz's play during the 2018–19 season earned him a full time position at the NHL level during the 2019–20 season.
 Throughout the month of October, he centered the top line with Jamie Benn and Corey Perry while leading the team in points and goals.
 While maintaining this pace, he also ranked 10th on the team in average time on ice at 16:28.
 His strong start to the season was cut short in November after he suffered a lower body injury during a game against the Montreal Canadiens.
 At the time of the injury, he led the Stars with nine goals and 11 points.
 Hintz was eventually placed on injured reserve retroactive to 2 November.
 In his return to the lineup on 23 November, Hintz scored which extended the team's point streak to 11.
 Hintz continued to produce following his injury and continued to rank first on the team in goals with 15 by late January.
 His suffered another upper body injury during a game against the Tampa Bay Lightning on 27 January 2020.
 Hintz returned to the top line with Benn and Seguin after missing two games.
 While skating on the top line, Hintz scored the game-tying goal and overtime game-winning goal in a February contest against the St. Louis Blues.
 He subsequently became the first Stars player since Mike Ribeiro to achieve such a feat.
 When the NHL paused play due to the COVID-19 pandemic, Hintz was tied with Benn for second on the team with 19 goals despite ranking eighth among its forwards in average ice time per game.

 When the NHL resumed playing in August, Hintz and the Stars defeated the Calgary Flames, Colorado Avalanche, and Vegas Golden Knights to qualify for the Stanley Cup Finals.
 During their series against the Flames, Hintz played significantly more minutes than he did during the regular season.
-While he averaged 14:45 during the regular season, Hintz played 17 minutes in Game 4.
+While he averaged 14:45 during the regular season, Hintz played 17 minutes in game 4.
 The Stars eventually defeated the Flames in the six games to face off against the Colorado Avalanche in the Western Conference Second Round.
-During Game 1 of their series against the Avalanche, Hintz tallied his first post-season goal of the tournament to lead the Stars to a Game 1 victory.
+During game 1 of their series against the Avalanche, Hintz tallied his first postseason goal of the tournament to lead the Stars to a 5–3 victory.
 He eventually helped the Stars defeat the Avalanche in seven games to face the Vegas Golden Knights in the Western Conference Final.
-During their series, Hintz suffered an injury in Game 4 and was considered a game-time decision for Game 5.
+During their series, Hintz suffered an injury in game 4 and was considered a game-time decision for game 5.
 After eliminating the Knights, Hintz suffered another injury in the Stanley Cup Finals against the Lightning.